nbarikipoulos/json-cipher-value/README.md

 npm run test
 ```

-will launch a set of unity and functional tests as well as checking the compliancy of code with standardjs.
+will launch a set of unit and functional tests as well as checking the compliancy of code with standardjs.

 ## Credits